DocKDE/pdbman/README.md

 #### Load commands from file

 If many commands are to be executed in an automated fashion, they can be saved in a file and called from there.
-In this case the `--File` (short: `-f`) option needs to be given, followed by the name of the file which holds the commands to be executed:
+In this case the `--file` (short: `-f`) option needs to be given, followed by the name of the file which holds the commands to be executed:

 ```
 pdbman myfile.pdb -f mycommands.txt